 Credit Europe Bank (Romania) S.A. established an IT & IS governance structure in order to promote and grant support in using the information technology in the bank's business processes.
 The IT & IS Coordination Committee is part of this structure, appointed by the Bank's Managing Board and ensures that the IT initiatives and projects are consistent with CEB Romania strategic objectives.
 The purpose of this committee is to:

-- provide strategic leadership by aligning the IT and IS strategic goals with the processes and strategic objectives of the Bank; - prioritize IT & IS investment initiatives and to give final approval and recommendations on the continuation of IT & IS proposed projects; - follow-up the status of the projects and to monitor the services levels.
+- provide strategic leadership by aligning the IT and IS strategic goals with the processes and strategic objectives of the Bank; - prioritize IT & IS investment initiatives and to give final approval and recommendations on the continuation of IT & IS proposed projects; - follow-up the status of the projects and to monitor the services levels; - ensure open communication between IT Division, IS Division and other organizational structures within CEB RO in order to promote collaborative planning.